 While all dogs are individuals, many Shepradors inherit the friendly and outgoing nature of the Labrador, combined with the loyal and protective instincts of the German Shepherd, making them excellent family companions.

-Do Lab German Shepherd Mix Ears Stand Up?
+Do The Ears Of A German Shepherd Lab Mix Ears Stand Up?

 The ears of the Lab German Shepherd Mix are one of its most distinctive features.
 Many wonder if the ears will stand up like a German shepherd.
 The answer is that it depends on the individual dog.